Duma Ndlovu: Early life

-Duma Ndlovu is of Zulu ancestry, and he was born in Soweto, Gauteng; his ancestral home, however, is in Bergville, KwaZulu-Natal.
+Duma Ndlovu is of Zulu ancestry, and he was born in Taung, North West; his ancestral home, however, is in Bergville, KwaZulu-Natal.
 He went to Sekano Ntoane High School in Senaoane.

 After finishing high school he started writing for The World newspaper.
 He then founded the Medupe Writers Association, a group that encouraged young black people to take interest in being writers.
 He served as the organization's president until 1977 when the apartheid government banned the group due to its participation in black consciousness and anti-apartheid movements.

 After Ndlovu and many members of the Medupe Writers Association were banned by the apartheid government, he left South Africa for the United States to avoid being persecuted by the apartheid government.
 In the United States he was able to study and complete his master's degree at Hunter College in New York.

 In 1985, Ndlovu founded the Woza Afrika Foundation in order to give young black aspiring actors and actresses the opportunity to pursue their dreams and also raise funds to support the overall Arts in South Africa.
 He also taught African-American literature and music at the State University of New York at Stony Brook.

 In May 2022, University of Zululand awarded him with PhD by the faculty of Humanities and Social Sciences.